Guide: Google Play

 Having issues in the registration process?
 Please see this answer on Google’s support pages.

-In this step we will create a new app in Google Play with in-app purchases.
+In this section we will create a new app in Google Play, connect it within Unity and add some in-app purchases.

 In case you’ve opened the Developer Console for the first time, you will see an overview of actions.
 Start with publishing a new app.

 Follow the "Set up your app" task list shown in the Dashboard and fill out all required sections.

 If you want to test your app with the example scenes provided by Simple IAP System, you have to add them to your Build Settings.
 Disable the non-mobile related scenes as seen in the following screenshot, and make sure that the AllSelection scene is the first scene to load.

 Switch to the Android platform (File > Build Settings) and open the Unity settings for Android by pressing Player Settings.